Electron diffraction: History

-Electrons in Vacuum
+Electrons in vacuum

-Experiments involving electron beams occurred long before the discovery of the electron; indeed, the name ēlektron comes from the Greek word for amber, which in turn is connected to the recording of electrostatic charging by Thales of Miletus around 585 BCE, and possibly others even earlier.
+Experiments involving electron beams occurred long before the discovery of the electron; ēlektron (ἤλεκτρον) is the Greek word for amber, which is connected to the recording of electrostatic charging by Thales of Miletus around 585 BCE, and possibly others even earlier.

-In 1650, Otto von Guericke invented the vacuum pump allowing for study of the effects of high voltage electricity passing through rarefied air.
+In 1650, Otto von Guericke invented the vacuum pump allowing for the study of the effects of high voltage electricity passing through rarefied air.
 In 1838, Michael Faraday applied a high voltage between two metal electrodes at either end of a glass tube that had been partially evacuated of air, and noticed a strange light arc with its beginning at the cathode (negative electrode) and its end at the anode (positive electrode).
-Building on this In the 1850's, Heinrich Geissler was able to achieve a pressure of around 10−3 atmospheres, inventing what became known as Geissler tubes.
-Using these tubes, while studying electrical conductivity in rarefied gases in 1859 Julius Plücker observed that the radiation emitted from the negatively charged cathode caused phosphorescent light to appear on the tube wall near it, and the region of the phosphorescent light could be moved by application of a magnetic field.
+Building on this, in the 1850s, Heinrich Geissler was able to achieve a pressure of around 10−3 atmospheres, inventing what became known as Geissler tubes.
+Using these tubes, while studying electrical conductivity in rarefied gases in 1859, Julius Plücker observed that the radiation emitted from the negatively charged cathode caused phosphorescent light to appear on the tube wall near it, and the region of the phosphorescent light could be moved by application of a magnetic field.

-In 1869, Plücker's student Johann Wilhelm Hittorf found that a solid body placed between the cathode and the phosphorescence would cast a shadow on the tube, e,g, Figure 3.
+In 1869, Plücker's student Johann Wilhelm Hittorf found that a solid body placed between the cathode and the phosphorescence would cast a shadow on the tube wall, e.g. Figure 3.
 Hittorf inferred that there are straight rays emitted from the cathode and that the phosphorescence was caused by the rays striking the tube walls.
-In 1876, the German physicist Eugen Goldstein showed that the rays were emitted perpendicular to the cathode surface, which distinguished them from the incandescent light.
+In 1876 Eugen Goldstein showed that the rays were emitted perpendicular to the cathode surface, which differentiated them from the incandescent light.
 Eugen Goldstein dubbed them cathode rays.
-By the 1870s William Crookes and others were able to evacuate glass tubes below 10−6 atmospheres, and observed that the glow in the whole tube disappeared when the pressure was reduced but the glass behind the anode began to glow.
+By the 1870s William Crookes and others were able to evacuate glass tubes below 10−6 atmospheres, and observed that the glow in the tube disappeared when the pressure was reduced but the glass behind the anode began to glow.
 Crookes was also able to show that the particles in the cathode rays were negatively charged and could be deflected by an electromagnetic field.

 In 1897, Joseph Thomson measured the mass of these cathode rays, proving they were made of particles.
 These particles, however, were 1800 times lighter than the lightest particle known at that time – a hydrogen atom.
-These were originally called corpuscle and later named the electron by George Johnstone Stoney.
+These were originally called corpuscles and later named electrons by George Johnstone Stoney.

-The control of electron beams that this work led to resulted in significant technology advances in electronic amplifiers and television displays; as an offshoot it also led to some important advances in our understanding of quantum mechanics, and later electron diffraction and the development of electron microscopes.
+The control of electron beams that this work led to resulted in significant technology advances in electronic amplifiers and television displays.